-Teaching assistants (TAs) who are directly involved with a child or group of children will liaise with the class teacher, parents/carers and SEND coordinator in order to plan for, and meet, the needs of that child.
+Teaching assistants who are directly involved with a child or group of children will liaise with the class teacher, parents/carers and SEND coordinator in order to plan for, and meet, the needs of that child.
 Regular support and monitoring will be provided by the SEND coordinator.
-The school provides, wherever possible, TAs to support children with IEP and EHC plans in the classroom.
+The school provides, wherever possible, Teaching assistants to support children with IEP and EHC plans in the classroom/ Nurture Nook.